-Content marketing can be defined as ‘a strategic marketing approach that focuses on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience who, in turn, will drive profitable customer action.’
+Content marketing can be defined as “a strategic marketing approach that focuses on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience who, in turn, will drive profitable customer action.”

 Content marketing for business is a long-haul game.
 As you effectively and consistently engage with your audience, over time you can influence customer behaviour and buyer choice.
-This will not only help your small or mid-sized business sell products or services it will help you better plan for the growth of your business.
+This will not only help your small or mid-sized business sell products or services, it will help you better plan for the growth of your business.

-However, it’s important to note, that while it helps you sell your products and services, it does not do so directly.
-Instead, it builds trust and positions you as an expert in your field gently guiding your audience through the customer journey.
+However, it’s important to note that while it helps you sell your products and services, it does not do so directly.
+Instead, it builds trust and positions you as an expert in your field, gently guiding your audience through the customer journey.

 What can good content do?

-If you blend your content with your brand’s story and create an emotional connection with your audience by being transparent with what you believe in, and why, they will likely choose you over your competition.
+If you blend your content with your brand’s story and create an emotional connection with your audience by being transparent with what you believe in, and why, that audience will likely choose you over your competition.
 The more people establish an emotional connection, the more likely they’ll be to trust you, and in turn, buy from you.